Skip to content

 - No regression data exists (new test case)

-- No stored catalog hash exists (legacy regression data)
+- No catalog file exists

 Parameters